 There are various kinds of coaching, such as:

-Some health coaches have varied credentials in health and wellness management, education, and fitness training.
-Others are more skilled licensed healthcare practitioners, such as clinical psychologists, nurses, physicians, or physician assistants, who aid clients battling with chronic medical conditions.
+Some health coaches have varied health and wellness management credentials, education, and fitness training.
+Others are more skilled licensed healthcare practitioners, such as clinical psychologists, nurses, physicians, or physician assistants, who aid clients battling chronic medical conditions.